 If the data subject selects “PayPal” as the payment option during the ordering process in our online shop, data of the data subject is automatically transmitted to PayPal.
 By selecting this payment option, the data subject consents to the transmission of the personal data required for payment processing.

 The personal data transmitted to PayPal usually consists of first name, last name, address, email address, IP address, telephone number, mobile phone number, or other data necessary for payment processing.
-Personal data related to the respective order is also required to fulfil the purchase agreement.
+Personal data related to the respective order is also required to fulfill the purchase agreement.

 The transmission of the data aims to process the payment and prevent fraud.
 The controller will transmit personal data to PayPal particularly when there is a legitimate interest for transmission.
 Personal data exchanged between PayPal and the controller may be transmitted by PayPal to credit agencies.
 This transmission aims at identity and credit checks.

-PayPal may disclose personal data to affiliated companies and service providers or subcontractors, insofar as this is necessary to fulfil contractual obligations or if the data is to be processed on behalf of PayPal.
+PayPal may disclose personal data to affiliated companies and service providers or subcontractors, insofar as this is necessary to fulfill contractual obligations or if the data is to be processed on behalf of PayPal.

 The data subject has the right to withdraw consent for the handling of personal data from PayPal at any time.
 Such withdrawal does not affect personal data that must be processed, used, or transmitted for (contractual) payment processing.

-The applicable data protection provisions of PayPal may be accessed at https://www.paypal.com/de/webapps/mpp/ua/privacy-full.
+The applicable data protection provisions of PayPal may be accessed at https://www.paypal.com/us/legalhub/paypal/privacy-full.

 Legal basis for processing

 Art.
 6(1)(a) GDPR serves as the legal basis for our company for processing operations where we obtain consent for a specific processing purpose.
-If the processing of personal data is necessary to fulfil a contract to which the data subject is a party, as is the case, for example, with processing operations necessary for the delivery of goods or the provision of another service or consideration, processing is based on Art.
+If the processing of personal data is necessary to fulfill a contract to which the data subject is a party, as is the case, for example, with processing operations necessary for the delivery of goods or the provision of another service or consideration, processing is based on Art.
 6(1)(b) GDPR.
 The same applies to processing operations necessary for carrying out pre-contractual measures, such as inquiries regarding our products or services.
 If our company is subject to a legal obligation requiring the processing of personal data, such as for fulfilling tax obligations, the processing is based on Art.
 6(1)(c) GDPR.
 In rare cases, processing of personal data may be necessary to protect vital interests of the data subject or another natural person—for example, if a visitor is injured in our company and their name, age, health insurance data, or other vital information must be passed to a doctor, hospital, or third party.
 In this case, processing would be based on Art.
 6(1)(d) GDPR.

 Finally, processing operations may be based on Art.
 6(1)(f) GDPR.
 This legal basis applies to processing operations that are not covered by any of the above legal grounds, if processing is necessary for the purposes of the legitimate interests pursued by our company or a third party, provided that the interests, fundamental rights, and freedoms of the data subject do not override such interests.
 Such processing operations are permitted particularly because they were specifically acknowledged by the European legislator.
 The legislator considered that a legitimate interest may be assumed if the data subject is a customer of the controller (Recital 47, Sentence 2 GDPR).